HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image29.png)

-1\.
-On the cluster management page, click the name of a running cluster to enter the compute node cluster editing page.
+1. On the cluster management page, click the name of a running cluster to enter the compute node cluster editing page.

-2\.
-Click \"Enable DR mode\" to take the existing cluster information as configuration information of the master center, and add configuration information of the DR center for it.
+2. Click "Enable DR mode" to take the existing cluster information as configuration information of the master center, and add configuration information of the DR center for it.
 For details, please refer to [add compute node clusters to management platform](#add-compute-node-clusters-to-management-platform).

 ![](assets/cross-idc-disaster-recovery/image30.png)